Commercial vehicle depreciation

 How does depreciation work?

 Depreciation is a measure of a vehicle’s reduction in value over time.
-Commercial vehicles tend to depreciate faster than personal vehicles because they’re subject to more frequent wear and tear.
+Commercial vehicles tend to depreciate faster than personal vehicles because they’re subject to ongoing wear and tear.

 Most new cars lose about ten percent of their value after they leave the lot, another ten to twenty percent more by the end of the first year and about twenty-five percent every year after that.
 So when it comes time to sell or account for your asset value, your vehicle could be worth about forty percent less than you originally paid for it.